 Throughout your research candidature you will work toward producing your final thesis.
 There are some key points to keep in mind when you start this process.

 Your thesis must be a coherent and cohesive whole.
-You can submit a thesis including publication but we don't accept thesis by publication.
+You can submit a thesis including publications but we don't accept thesis by publication.
 Refer to the relevant Thesis and Examination policy and discuss this with your supervisor.

 There are also certain formatting and referencing requirements that are outlined below.